canvasxyz/canvas/docs/5-managing-sessions.md

-# UI Components
+# Managing Sessions

-We provide React components that provide an additional layer of abstraction above session signers, for users to be able to log in/out of your application.
+We provide React components for managing users' sessions, so they can log in and out of your application with one click.

+These are built as a layer of abstraction above session signers.
+Currently, these components support signing in with Ethereum and Farcaster.

 ## Adding the Auth Provider